pythonarcade/arcade/doc/tutorials/shader_inputs/index.rst

 To make the shader more useful we may wish to pass textures to it.

-.. sidebar:: Adding Texture Channels
 Here we create to textures (and associated framebuffers) and pass them to the shader as uniform sampler objects.
 Unlike other uniforms we need to assign a reference to an integer texture channel (rather than directly to the python object) and `.use()` the texture to bind it to that channel.

 .. literalinclude:: textures.py
     :caption: Textures